Elgg/Elgg/docs/design/events.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may use a class with an ``__invoke()`` method as a handler.
 Just register the class name and it will be instantiated (with no arguments)
-for the lifetime of the event (or hook).
+for the lifetime of the event.

 .. code-block:: php